Azure/azure-service-operator/docs/development.md

     }
     ```

-7. *Updating the sample YAML file*: Open the `azure_v1alpha1_azurenewtype.yaml` file under `config/samples`.
+7. *Updating the sample YAML file*

+    Open the `azure_v1alpha1_azurenewtype.yaml` file under `config/samples`.
     Update the spec portion of this file with the fields that you added to the Spec in step 5b above with corresponding values.

     Refer to the other sample YAML files in the repo for how to do this correctly.

-8. *Implementing the actual resource creation/deletion logic*: This is the service specific piece that differs from one Azure service to another, and the crux of the service provisioning/deletion logic used by the controller.
+8. *Implementing the actual resource creation/deletion logic*

+    This is the service specific piece that differs from one Azure service to another, and the crux of the service provisioning/deletion logic used by the controller.

     a.
 The guidance is to add a folder under `pkg/resourcemanager` for the new resource, like for instance, `pkg/resourcemanager/newresource`